kumarchy/FullStack-Attendance-System/README.md

   npm start

 ## 📘 Usage

-1. Access the application at http://localhost:3000.
-2. Use the "Training" section to register new students:
+1. Use the "Training" section to register new students:
   - Enter name and roll number
   - Capture images using the webcam
-3. Train the model using the "Train" button.
+2. Train the model using the "Train" button.
-4. Use the "Take Attendance" button to start the attendance process.
+3. Use the "Take Attendance" button to start the attendance process.

 ## 🌐 API Endpoints